katesclau/letisgo/README.md

 # LETISGO

-LETISGO is a robust framework designed to implement the Command Query Responsibility Segregation (CQRS) pattern with built-in support for both REST and GraphQL APIs.
+LETISGO is a robust framework designed to implement the Command Query Responsibility Segregation (CQRS) pattern with built-in support for both REST.

 This framework aims to simplify the development of scalable and maintainable applications by separating the read and write operations, thus optimizing performance and scalability.